PaddlePaddle/Paddle/doc/design/paddle_nccl.md

 As mentioned above, we wrap the NCCL routines as several kinds of operators.
 Need to note that NCCL need to create Communicator between gpu at the beginning, so there is a NCCLInit operator created.

-### Graph Converter
+### Transpiler

-To be compatible with [parameter server design doc](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/ops/dist_train.md), the graph converter converts the user defined operation graph into sub-graphs to be executed on different devices.
+To be compatible with [parameter server design doc](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/ops/dist_train.md), the transpiler compiles the user defined operation graph into sub-graphs to be executed on different devices.

 1. The user-defined model will be a single device program